oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 2. On the **All Reports** page, hover over the |IcEllipsisH| **More Options** menu, and then click the |IcEdit| **Edit** icon.

    .. image:: /user/img/reports/custom_reports_12.png
+      :alt: Click the edit icon from the More Options menu of a selected report

 3. Update the report details as required.
 For the description of the fields, see `Create a Custom Report`_.